The ten most reported issues with nuclear density meters

-Governments are implementing new regulations for the use of radioactive sources and existing rules are getting stricter.
+One of the issues with nuclear density meters is governments are implementing new regulations for the use of radioactive sources and existing rules are getting stricter.
 Without licenses, it is hard for a company to start using radioactive measuring instruments.
 These changes are supported by the fact that governments are prioritizing care for the environment.
-At the same time companies want to provide a safe and pleasant working environment for their employees.
+At the same time, companies want to provide a safe and pleasant working environment for their employees.

 2. Disposal of the source